InFog/evaldojunior.com/_posts/2015-01-08-are-micro-frameworks-suitable-only-for-small-projects.md

 Well this kind of thinking wasn't my fault.
 That's how some micro-frameworks were presented to the world.
-And still, nowadays, some of them have descriptions that make us think they are really super simple and supposed to be used only for small or simple projects.
+And still, nowadays, some of them have descriptions that make us think they are really simple and supposed to be used only for small or simple projects.

 Let's take a look into some of them (Based on a search on [DuckDuckGo](http://ddg.gg) for **php micro framework**).

-- [Slim Framework's](http://www.slimframework.com/) page says the framework helps you building **simple** yet powerful applications.
+- [Slim Framework's](http://www.slimframework.com/) page says the framework helps you build **simple** yet powerful applications.
-- [Limonade's](https://limonade-php.github.io/) page says it's aimed for rapid web development and **prototyping**.
+- [Limonade's](https://limonade-php.github.io/) page says it's aimed at rapid web development and **prototyping**.
 - [Fat-Free Framework's](http://fatfreeframework.com/home) page says it's
     **easy** to use.